 Pension Transfers into Australia

-Pension Transfers to Australia from the UK and Overseas - The Fixed Price Alternative
+Pension Transfers to Australia from the UK and Other Countries

 If you are an Australian expatriate returning to Australia, or a migrant to Australia, you are likely to have built up foreign pensions in one or more countries – with common examples being the UK, US, Canada, South Africa and Europe.
 These private or corporate pensions can often be transferred tax effectively into Australian superannuation - although this not possible with Government or State pensions.